 This ex Italian Air Force Starfighter was delivered December 2011 / January 2012 to the Starfighters Inc Team in Florida and got its civil FAA registration in January 2012.
 Early 2014 it got its new splinter camouflage paint and waits further modifications and maintenance before becoming airworthy again.
 The aircraft has received a nickname within the team as Maximus (Maximo for short).

 This two seat ex Jordanian Air Force Starfighter arrived back in the US in 1990.
 It was bought by Northern Light Aircraft Inc at Dannely Field and got registration N65354.
 Soon after the company stopped their flight test facilities and the aircraft was sold to Rick Svetkoff who started a Starfighter demonstration team.
 It was bought in September 1995 and brought over to Clearwater, Florida.
-After that it stayed in storage and received some initial treatment and maintenance for future project purposes.
-Currently it is offered for sale soon after.
+After that it stayed in storage and received some initial treatment and maintenance for future project purposes but offered for sale soon after.
 In March 2019 the aircraft was donated to the Royal Air Museum, located at Bonifay, Florida.
 The aircraft will stay in storage at Starfighters Inc. for now.